-Giving two opposing facts, one with “may” and the other with “but”, suggests that the second fact is stronger and has more importance for the writer
+Giving two opposing facts, one with “may” and one with “but”, suggests the second is stronger and has more importance for the writer

 THE CHARACTERISTICS OF CONCESSIVE “may” SENTENCES

-The use of may in sentences like (f) seems primarily to associate the point after it with other people than the writer.
-It thus indicates the presence of “multiple speakers” in the text (see 22.
+Because the use of may in sentences like (a) associates the point after it with other people than the writer, it indicates the presence of “multiple speakers” in the text (see 22.
 Multiple Speakers in a Text).
-In addition, it gives a polite early warning that the writer might disagree with the opinion it is helping to suggest (for more on disagreement, see 152.
+In addition, it gives a polite early warning that the writer might disagree with the opinion it is helping to suggest (see 152.
 Agreeing and Disagreeing in Formal Contexts).

-If a writer wanted to give the facts of sentence (f) without indicating any opinion at all, it would be possible to link them together like this:
+If a writer wanted to give the facts of sentence (a) without indicating a personal opinion, it would be possible to link them together like this:

 SYNONYMS OF “may … but …”

 The words may and but in a concession sentence are often paraphrased in a wide variety of ways, some of which are as follows:

 SYNONYMS OF “may”

 GRANTED/GIVEN THAT coal is a cheap fuel, …